ColinHorn/minigridscss/README.md

 ### HTML
 This is the structure as to how the layout the grid

-To remove gab between columns, set padding to false in scss.
+To remove gap between columns, set padding to false in scss.
 ```html
 <!--Spacing between columns-->
 <section>